 - EM currencies have depreciated significantly against the U.S. dollar and the most vulnerable EM countries have significantly improved their current account deficits, making them less exposed to capital outflows.

 - EM economic growth declined from 2011-2016 due to pressure from lower commodity prices and a strong U.S. dollar.
-With more stability in these external variables, EM growth may continue to improve.
+With more stability in these external variables, EM growth should continue to improve.

-- The rebound in EM assets may just be beginning to take hold, especially for EM equities given attractive valuations and an improving earnings outlook.
+- The rebound in EM assets should continue to take hold, especially for EM equities given attractive valuations and an improving earnings outlook.

-- Nevertheless, investors should expect a bumpy ride from this historically volatile asset class, and should make sure to differentiate within the EM space.
+- Nevertheless, investors should expect a bumpy ride from this historically volatile asset class, and make sure to differentiate among various EM opportunities.